vike256/ohjelmointi4-todo-app/README.md

 ## The database

 The database is just a JSON-file.
-The tasks.json file has 3 tasks already in it so you can check what the data looks like.
+The tasks.json file has some tasks already in it so you can check what the data looks like.

 A task has 5 potential key-value pairs:
 - id | UUID, created by the server